pydio/pydio-doc-admin-guide/2_running_cells_in_production/8_cluster_setup/6_cluster_example_compose.md

 ## Setup and Deployment

-Simple docker-compose deployment to experiment with Cells v4 Clustering model.
+Simple docker compose deployment to experiment with Cells v4 Clustering model.
 It uses `pydio/cells:unstable` docker image, use whatever image by editing the docker-compose.yml file.

 ### Preparing and starting dependencies